line/armeria/site/src/sphinx/advanced-structured-logging.rst

 ----------

-When you retry a failed attempt, you might want to record the result of each attempt and to group them under a single RequestLog_.
-A RequestLog_ can contain more than one child RequestLog_ to support this sort of use cases.
+When you retry a failed attempt, you might want to record the result of each attempt and to group them under a single :api:`RequestLog`.
+A :api:`RequestLog` can contain more than one child :api:`RequestLog` to support this sort of use cases.

 .. code-block:: java